Temperament Types In Parenting

 What is a parenting style?

 While there are many ways to parent, many may find that all methods have a striking resemblance to to the three fundamental styles—introduced by psychologist Diana Baumrind in the 1960s.
-The goal of these styles was to help explain how parents can socialize and best support their children.
+The goal of these styles was to help explain how parents can socialize and best support their children regardless of temperament.
 Researchers then added a fourth style in the 1980s, further iterating on the initial model provided by Baumrind.

 Each parenting style takes multiple factors into account, acknowledging elements that can shape the home's emotional climate and family dynamic in different ways.
 Characteristics like boundaries, affection, guidance and expectations are some of the most critical facets of all foundational parenting styles.
-The four temperaments simply measure how a parent or guardian may interact with their child.
+Each temperament simply measures how a parent or guardian may interact with their child.
 We’ve summarized the styles below:

 Types of parenting styles